-The aim of the Emerging Organised Crime Threats (EOCT) is to identify, investigate and disrupt serious and organised criminal threats impacting against Australia’s society, its institutions, markets, sectors and economy.
-The EOCT also delivers intelligence to support an enhanced understanding of the enablers and methodologies used by organised criminal entities to undertake serious and organised criminal activity, including the wider networks and professional facilitators that operate within these markets and sectors and provide vital expertise and support to organised crime groups.
+This special operation also delivers intelligence to support an enhanced understanding of the enablers and methodologies used by organised criminal entities to undertake serious and organised criminal activity.
+This includes the wider networks and professional facilitators who provide vital expertise and support to organised crime groups.

 - collaborating with partner agencies to identify and analyse professional facilitators that are providing expertise in support of organised crime groups